fabiommendes/easymunk/docs/src/installation.rst

 Sometimes you need to manually install the (non-python) dependencies of CFFI.
-Usually you will notice this as a installation failure when pip tries to install CFFI since CFFI is a dependency of Pymunk.
-This is not really part of Pymunk, but a brief description is available for your convenience.
+Usually you will notice this as a installation failure when pip tries to install CFFI since CFFI is a dependency of Easymunk.
+This is not really part of Easymunk, but a brief description is available for your convenience.

 You need to install two extra dependencies for CFFI to install properly.
 This can be handled by the package manager.
 The dependencies are `python-dev` and